-In accordance with UK Border Agency Public Funds guidance all children and young people of compulsory school age resident in Newham will be offered a school place or education otherwise irrespective of their immigration status.
+In accordance with UK Visa and Immigration (previously UK Border Agency) guidance all children and young people of compulsory school age resident in Newham will be offered a school place or education otherwise irrespective of their immigration status.
 This includes children from families with no recourse to public funds.